Tobin Center / Economics Pre-Doctoral Fellows Program

 The influences of parents and peers are key factors in children’s development that shape the future of the American society.
 In the recent book “Love.
-Money and Parenting: How Economics Explains the Way We Raise Our Kids,” published by Princeton University Press in February 2019.
+Money and Parenting: How Economics Explains the Way We Raise Our Kids,” published by Princeton University Press in February 2019 (paperback edition 2020) and translated in several languages.
 The book discusses how the trend of growing inequality has changed the way parents interact with their children in the United States and around the world as well as the consequences on the future society.
 See

 The objective of the research is to examine the connections between parenting on the one hand and neighborhoods and peers on the other hand, using data and economic models of parenting decisions.
 We use data from the Add Health, PSID-CDS, and ACS data sets to empirically test the theoretical predictions and to estimate structural models that can be used for policy analysis.
 Over a longer time horizon, we also plan to collect new data and run surveys focusing on the effect of social media.
 Model simulations will also be used to assess the implications of alternative policy scenarios for the long-run evolution of economic inequality, social mobility, and residential segregation.

 The project comprises two subprojects on these issues, one focusing on the role of peers, and the other and on the role of neighborhoods.

 The first subproject focuses on peer selection among adolescents.
 Once children pass into adolescence, the direct influence of parents on their children tends to wane, whereas influences from peers become more important.
 However, parents can still influence their children at this stage runs through their impact on the peer selection of their children.
 In principle, this influence may take many forms, from choosing neighborhoods and schools to encouraging children at an earlier stage to adopt activities and hobbies that later on, in the parents’ mind, are associated with a favorable peer group.